 The EHVB is the official destination marketing organization for Humboldt County, one of the fasting growing tourism economies in California.
 Each year more than $400 million is spent by visitors to the county, home to the world’s tallest trees of Redwood National Park, the Avenue of the Giants and the Victorian seaport of Eureka.
 The bureau is a non-profit partnership representing hundreds of local businesses, lodging properties, county and city governments.
 Its marketing footprint includes more than 100 million yearly impressions through advertising, media placements, social media, and its website, www.visitredwoods.com.

 About Lonely Planet:

 Lonely Planet is a leading travel media company and the world’s number one travel guidebook brand, providing both inspiring and trustworthy information for every kind of traveler since 1973.
-Over the past four decades, we’ve printed over 145 million guidebooks and grown a dedicated, passionate global community of travelers.
+Over the past four decades, the company has printed over 145 million guidebooks and grown a dedicated, passionate global community of travelers.
 Lonely Planet can be found on lonelyplanet.com, mobile, video and in 14 languages, nine international magazines, armchair and lifestyle books, ebooks and more.
-Visit us at lonelyplanet.com and join our 14 million followers on Facebook (facebook.com/lonelyplanet), Twitter (@lonelyplanet), Instagram (instagram.com/lonelyplanet) and Snapchat (@lonely.planet).
+Visit them at www.lonelyplanet.com.